API Reference

 orthogonal_matrix: ndarray | None

-Save the aligner state.
+Save the aligner state to disk via pickle.

 source_words: list[str]